London-Ratcatcherson/WDEB386-docs/README.md

  - enumerate the serial ports
  - and the parallel ports (because why not?
 I had to test those as well)
  - set the port to a specified baud rate (automating test lab configurations)
- - "Kick start" the D*** serial ports
+ - "Kick start" the Dell serial ports

- USB ports are not the defacto debugging IO standard, but please enjoy good old COM192!
+ USB ports are now the defacto debugging IO standard, but please enjoy good old COM192!